Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 ***Using docker with an Interactive Workstation***

-Using docker images simplifies the process of creating our pipeline and will make it more robust
+Using docker images simplifies the process of creating our pipeline and will make it more robust (an update to a dependency shouldn't break the pipeline).
+DNA nexus now supports the docker CLI natively, see [here](https://wiki.dnanexus.com/Developer-Tutorials/Using-Docker-Images).
+DNA nexus recommend pulling public images from an immutable image digest so that there will be no unexpected changes to tool.
+The easiest way to find the relevant docker image is to search for the tool on https://bioconda.github.io/recipes.html.
+There will be a link to an available docker container which will be hosted on [quay.io](quay.io]), click on the Tag icon on the left hand toolbar > click the download icon to the right of the version you want > select Docker Pull (by digest).
+Copy this tag for use with DNA nexus commands.

 #TODO Add docker image code